-Keep your kids from closing your apps and causing havoc on your smartphone
+How to pin an Android app so your kid doesn't close it

+Keep others from snooping through your phone you want them to only see the app on the screen when you hand it to them.

 We've all been in a situation where we've nervously handed our phones to a friend or coworker, worried that they'd inadvertently (or intentionally) close an app or look somewhere they shouldn't.
 That anxiety is exponentially magnified when handing your phone to a child.
 Many of us are doing this with increased frequency to entertain or distract our kids while we are busy working from home.
 But fear not, there is a way to keep others from poking their noses where they don't belong and/or shutting down critical apps.
-Android has a handy feature called pinning lets you keep an app on the main screen when you hand it over to another to use, and other OEMs like Samsung have additional permissions like locking an app to keep it in memory.
+There's a handy feature on Android devices that lets you pin an app to the main screen for when you hand your phone over to another person to use.
+Other OEMs, like Samsung, have additional permissions like locking an app to keep it in memory.
 I'll show you how to set these up on your Android smartphone.

 How to pin apps on an Android phone

-Scroll down and tap on Advanced.
+3. Scroll down and tap on Advanced Settings.

-- Tap on Screen pinning.
+4. Tap on App pinning.

 - Open the multitasker view for your recent apps.